vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

 ### Time lags in the model (1 -> 2 -> 3 -> 4)

-The total time lag from 1 to 4 shows up as the lag between any trend change in the number of true cases, and the corresponding trend change in the number of confirmed cases.
+The total time lag from 1 to 4 shows up as the lag between any trend change in the number of true currently-or-eventually-symptomatic cases, and the corresponding trend change in the number of confirmed cases.
 The more accurately we can estimate and measure this total time lag, the more accurately we can relate the timing of social distancing measures and the timing of case growth flatlining.
 Herei s what I know:

 * The 1 -> 2 lag is in the range of 2 to 14 days, according to
   [CDC](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html).